So you've caught the crypto wave. You know the basics of cryptocurrency and blockchain. But what’s next?

 Of course, regulation and security are not the only things that make a great crypto exchange.

-We have a number of fiat currencies listed, and lots of cryptos to choose from.
+We have a number of fiat currencies listed, and lots of cryptos to choose from for trading, as well as IEO/token sales.

 The user experience on Liquid was built with every customer in mind.
 While the interface is sleek and simple, perfect for beginners, it gives access to powerful tools that pro traders need.